django-cms/django-cms/docs/introduction/plugins.rst

 Plugins
 #######

-In this tutorial we're going to take a Django poll app and integrate it into the CMS.
+In this tutorial we're going to take a basic Django opinion poll application and integrate it into the CMS.

 *********************************